IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ### COURSE STRUCTURE

 This class will consist of
-* **Individual Meetings**<br>The weekly, individual 15 minute schedule will be determined on the first day of class.
+* **Individual Meetings**<br>The weekly, individual 10 minute status meetings order will be determined on the first day of class.
+Individual meetings will be held after the group critiques.
+Students who do the group critique will NOT meet for individual meetings on the same day.
-* **Group critiques**<br>Group critiques will be held for two seniors every Wednesday, and will consist of the professor, ALL seniors, and outside critics, at times.
+* **Group critiques**<br>Group critiques will be held for 2 to 3 seniors every Wednesday, and will consist of the professor, ALL seniors, and outside critics, at times.

      Each presentation will consist of
      * 10 to 15 minutes of presentation and
      * 10 to 15 minutes of critique
+     (or a combination thereof)
      for 30 minutes total.

 It is the responsibility of each senior to invite an outside critic to at least one of their group critiques.
 “Outside” might mean a faculty member from IDM or another department, a mentor from the professional world, an expert in your area of research, etc.